When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 A generally accepted amount is 10 percent each pay period.
 However, you should invest as much as you feel you can afford if you want to maximize your retirement planning successfully.

-That being said, take into consideration other funds that require your financial attention: Make sure you have enough in emergency funds and shorter-term savings, so that you don’t have to borrow or use any of your 401(k) money before you retire (see question 10).
-At the very least, attempt to contribute as much as your employer matches, since that is a guaranteed return on the match, whether it’s 50 or 100 percent.
+That being said, consider other funds that require your financial attention: Make sure you have enough emergency funds and shorter-term savings, so you don’t have to borrow or use any of your 401(k) money before you retire (refer to question 10 for more on this).
+At the very least, attempt to contribute as much as your employer matches, since that is a guaranteed return on the match, whether 50 or 100 percent.

 Keep in mind that throughout the year, you have the option to adjust your contributions per pay period.
-So if you find yourself needing to play catch-up, you might decide to contribute up to 25 percent (depending on your salary—see the next question) for four months.
-Then, you can reduce your contribution to the minimum your employer match requires, depending on your financial situation.
+So if you need to play catch-up, you might decide to contribute up to 25 percent (depending on your salary—see the next question) for four months.
+Then, depending on your financial situation, you can reduce your contribution to the minimum your employer match requires.

 7. What’s the maximum I can contribute?

-There are annual limits to how much you can add to your 401(k):
+There are annual contribution limits to how much you can add to your 401(k):

 8. How is my 401(k) plan taxed?

-As we touched on in question 1, your 401(k) contributions, your employer’s contribution matches, and the money you make in interest don’t get taxed while they’re in your 401(k) account.
-When you do decide to withdraw the money, though, you can expect to pay income taxes on that amount (and additional penalties on top of that, if you take out your funds too early).
+As we touched on earlier, your 401(k) contributions and your employer’s contribution match, and the money you make in interest doesn’t get taxed while they’re in your traditional 401(k) account.
+When you decide to withdraw the money, expect to pay income taxes on that amount (and additional penalties if you take out your funds early).

 9. What should I do with an old 401(k)?